-- Score 3 points for every % of spend on food produced (grown) in your local area (or adjacent county) as a proportion of your total ingredient spend. - " Multi-ingredient products which are made locally using 50% or more locally produced ingredients can also score points in this category.
+- " Score 3 points for every % of spend on food produced (grown) in your local area (or adjacent county) as a proportion of your total ingredient spend. - ingredients can also score points in this category.

 Sourcing produce locally helps support local farmers and local businesses.
 Research has shown that for every £1 invested in the local economy, there could be return of up to £3.
 In this instance, food produced within the country itself is counted as local for Scotland, Northern Ireland and Wales because we have found that for many caterers, sourcing products more regionally is not always a viable option.
 If you are based in London you can score points for any raw ingredient produced in the South East or East of England.